 Cryotherapy can be done on just one particular area of your body or your entire body.
 When it is done on the face, it is called ‘cryotherapy facial,’ and when it is done on your body, it is called ‘whole-body cryotherapy.’
 The way it is administered depends on the specific area of the body you are addressing.

-In whole-body cryotherapy, your body is enclosed in a small chamber.
-You need to stand inside a chamber that surrounds only your body, leaving an opening for your head.
+In whole-body cryotherapy, your body is enclosed in a small cryo spa chamber.
+You need to stand inside the chamber that surrounds only your body, leaving an opening for your head.
 Once your body is inside the chamber, its temperature is dropped to anywhere between -200° and -300° Fahrenheit.
 The aesthetician blows a cold stream of air that is made of vaporized liquid nitrogen.
 Your body is exposed to that temperature for just a few minutes

 When exposed to freezing temperature, your body thinks that it’s freezing.
 This triggers the natural healing mechanism of your body.
 It accumulates blood in the core of your body to keep it warm.
 This expands your capillaries, and the white blood cells start working at a faster pace to protect you.
 During those minutes, your brain also releases hormones, such as adrenaline and endorphins, to stimulate your organs.
 This reaction facilitates cell rejuvenation, boosts your immune function, and promotes self-healing.